rosekamallove/rosekamal.love/posts/4-evaluating-startup-ideas.md

 - **How big is the market?**
 	- Ones that are big now, and ones that are small now but are rapidly growing
 	- An example of the second one is `Coinbase` which grew with the web3 train
-	- How acute is this problem?
 - **How acute is this problem?**
 	- A problem that people don't care about, it is a made-up problem or there is just not enough reason to solve it.
-	- An example of the opposite of it would be `Brex` which allowed startups to have a credit card, before if it just wasn't possible for startups to get a credit card from the banks
+	- An example of the opposite of it would be `Brex` which allowed startups to have a credit card, before them it just wasn't possible for startups to get a credit card from the banks
 - **Is there any competition?**
 	- Founders generally think that having competitors is a bad thing, but counterintuitively most good startup ideas already have competition.
 	- But if you're going into an especially entrenched competition, then insight is necessary
 - **Do you want this (the product)?**
-	- Do you personally even want this product? or Do you know people personally who'll wish to this product?
+	- Do you personally even want this product? or Do you know people personally who'll wish to use this product?
 	- If the answer to both of these questions is a no then well, don't start up
 - **Did this only recently become possible or necessary?**
 	- Something has recently changed in the industry, a new technology, a regulatory change, or a new problem